-Kato Preveli is a typical Orthodox monastery with the church of John the Baptist in the centre.
+Kato Preveli is a typical Orthodox monastery with the church of John the Baptist in the center.
 The buildings in the rectangular courtyard constitute the cells of the monks and some additional buildings.
-The monks spend most time of the year here rather than in Pisso Preveli, which is deserted today but still makes a beautiful sight nestled among the mountains.
+The monks spend most time of the year here rather than in Pisso Preveli, which is deserted today but still makes a beautiful site nestled among the mountains.

 Many valuable relics and icons of the monastery were looted during the wars.
 The remaining collections can be seen at the Ecclesiastical Museum of Kato Preveli, where there are religious garments, relics, icons from the 17th century and a historical cross that depicts the Baptism of Jesus Christ and was used as a banner in wars.